stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 fallen masonry and shrinking from the oppressive nearness and dwarfing height of omnipresent crumbling and pitted walls, our sensations again became such that I marvel at the amount of self-control we retained.
-Danforth was frankly jumpy, and began making some offensively irrelevant speculations about the horror at the camp&mdash;which I resented all the more because I could not help sharing certain conclusions forced upon us by many features of this morbid survival from nightmare antiquity.
-The speculations worked on his imagination, too; for in one place&mdash;where a debris-littered alley turned a sharp corner&mdash;he insisted that he saw faint traces of ground markings which he did not like; whilst elsewhere he stopped to listen to a subtle imaginary sound from some undefined point&mdash;a muffled musical piping, he said, not unlike that of the wind in the mountain caves yet somehow disturbingly different.
+Danforth was frankly jumpy, and began making some offensively irrelevant speculations about the horror at the camp--which I resented all the more because I could not help sharing certain conclusions forced upon us by many features of this morbid survival from nightmare antiquity.
+The speculations worked on his imagination, too; for in one place--where a debris-littered alley turned a sharp corner--he insisted that he saw faint traces of ground markings which he did not like; whilst elsewhere he stopped to listen to a subtle imaginary sound from some undefined point--a muffled musical piping, he said, not unlike that of the wind in the mountain caves yet somehow disturbingly different.
 The ceaseless   five-pointedness
 of the surrounding architecture and of the few distinguishable mural arabesques had a dimly sinister suggestiveness we could not escape; and gave us a touch of terrible subconscious certainty